 From developing lasting relationships with eco-conscience producers to early adoption and operation of sustainable aquaculture and aquaponics practices, Lyf's relationships with ecological concerns, sustaining family businesses, educating the public, advocating for national fisheries policy, and building a successful retail business place him in the forefront of a new generation of highly motivated, enthusiastic, knowledgeable, and forward looking entrepreneurs.

 We love and value our team of dedicated chefs, prep cooks, shuckers and servers.
-Thank you for your hard work to make the customer experience at Flying Fish Company everything it is today: Erik, Silvia, Danny, Jordan B., Ryan S., Madeline, Ryan P., CJ, Sawyer, Sarah, Hayley, Elliot, Aphid, Sam, Kevin, neebs, Andrea, Brooklyn, Anna, Jack, Noah, Jordan W., and Brad (some pictured below, in no particular order. 😉)
+Thank you for your hard work to make the customer experience at Flying Fish Company everything it is today: Anna, Aphid, Brooklyn, Chris, Danny, Elowynn, Erik, Jack, Jae, Jordan, Kevin, Luis, Mad Dog, Mike, Neebs, Noah, Ross, Ryan P, Ryan S, Sam, Sarah, Sawyer, and Brad (some pictured below, in no particular order. ?)

 Welcome to Flying Fish Company, a retail fish market, meat market, oyster bar and full-service eatery in Portland, Oregon.
 From ceviche to poke to fish and chips, the menu runs the gamut of thoughtfully-prepared, healthy, and sustainable dishes served in a casual COVID-responsible outdoor venue, heated and protected from our never-ending 9 months of rain.

-Craig Gildersleeve opened the first Flying Fish Company in Sandpoint, Idaho in 1979 - the year before his son Lyf was born.
-Lyf, president of Flying Fish Company, has spent his entire life around fish, including an aquaculture education at the Harbor Branch Oceanographic Institute at Florida Atlantic University.
+Craig and Sandy Gildersleeve opened the first Flying Fish Company in Sandpoint, Idaho in 1979 - the year before their son Lyf was born.
+Lyf, now president of Flying Fish Company, has spent his entire life around fish, including an aquaculture education at the Harbor Branch Oceanographic Institute at Florida Atlantic University.